hmspiffy/director-data-eng-hw/README.md

 In this situation, User A skips User B a couple times before finally sending a like.
 User B reciprocates.
 User A then looks a little closer at the rest of User B’s photos and removes User B from his/her list of matches, and they never see each other again.

 I've also made a diagram in case that helps.
 Here, the rounded rectangles are screens in the app, and the circles are ratings that are available from certain screens.
 Ratings 3 and 4 are marked red as a reminder that they are terminal.
-Rating 0 is market yellow as a reminder that it can be repeated any number of times by either user until another rating occurs.
+Rating 0 is marked yellow as a reminder that it can be repeated any number of times by either user until a different kind of rating occurs.

 ![ratings](/ratings.svg)